berkaycoban/dotfiles/README.md

 > TODO: find `defaults write` commands for these.

-- Keyboard &rarr; Text &rarr; Uncheck autocorrect and such settings.
 - Remove useless items from the dock
 - Drag `Downloads` folder next to the Trash on the Dock.
   - Right click &rarr; Sort by Date Added.